stefanjudis/create-phone-number-forwarding/README.md

 `CPNF` sits on top of [twilio-run](https://github.com/twilio-labs/twilio-run) and [the Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).
 All the logic and functionality can be found in [create-phone-number-forwarding.sh](https://github.com/stefanjudis/create-phone-number-forwarding/blob/master/bin/create-phone-number-forwarding.sh).

 ## Celebrate result 🎉

+Phone calls and SMS to your new Twilio number will now be forwarded to your personal number.

 ![Diagram showing the flow of the proxy number](./docs/call-flow-diagram.png)